CircuitVerse/Interactive-Book/docs/counter.md

 <div style="text-align:center"><img src="../assets/images/2bit_down_counter.png" height="300"/></div>

-<iframe width="100%" height="400px" src="https://circuitverse.org/simulator/embed/98894" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen></iframe>
+<iframe width="100%" height="400px" src="https://circuitverse.org/simulator/embed/98894" id="2bitDownCounter" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen></iframe>

 * **3 bit ripple up counter:** It contains three flip flops.
 A 3-bit ripple counter can count up to 8 states.
 It counts from 0 to 7.

 * **3 bit ripple down counter:** It contains three flip flops.
 A 3-bit ripple counter can count up to 8 states.It counts down from 7 to 0.
 <div style="text-align:center"><img src="../assets/images/3bit_counter.png" height="300"/></div>

-<iframe width="100%" height="400px" src="https://circuitverse.org/simulator/embed/98895" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen></iframe>
+<iframe width="100%" height="400px" src="https://circuitverse.org/simulator/embed/98895" id="3bitCounter" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen></iframe>

 * **Decade or BCD counter :**  A binary coded decimal (BCD) is a serial digital counter that counts ten digits.
 It counts from 0 to 9.When the clock pulse advances to 10 the ports QB and QD become high and thus NAND gate's output will become low which will reset all the flip flops.
 <div style="text-align:center"><img src="../assets/images/decade_counter.png" height="300"/></div>